educates/labs-installation-guides/workshops/lab-lookup-configuration/workshop/content/05-kubeconfig-secret.md

 ---

-We now need to create Kubernetes secrets in the `educates-config` namespace of the `hub` cluster for the lookup service to use.
+We now need to create Kubernetes secrets in the `educates-config` namespace of the `hub` cluster for each of the `kubeconfig` files for the remote clusters.

 ```terminal:execute
 command: |-